How a Person With Bipolar Thinks

 Early Warning Signs of Psychosis

 The early warning signs of psychosis often go undetected.
-They can be mistaken for stress or mood swings because of the slight change in behavior, perception, and thinking.
+They can be mistaken for stress or mood swings because of subtle changes in behavior, perception, and thinking.
 Examples of early warning signs include:

 • Difficulty concentrating